zeyneddinoz/tubebend/README.md

 # ⚙️ Rotary Tube Bending Process Dataset

-This repository contains a real-world dataset stored in a serialized Python pickle file: `experiments_process_and_results.pkl`.
-It includes sensor readings and experimental results from a rotary tube-bending process, designed for machine learning and signal analysis research.
+This repository is designed for machine learning and signal analysis research, and contains a real-world dataset stored in a serialized Python pickle file: `experiments_process_and_results.pkl`.

 It includes the following bending setups:
   * Tube: Outer Diameter, Wall Thickness